SeisComP/seiscomp/doc/base/glossary.rst

       and regional distances.
 The general nomenclature of S waves is analog to the P waves.
       The reflections at the topside of boundaries have lowercase letters (m - Moho reflection; c - CMB reflection), e.g. SmS is a reflected S wave at the Moho.
-      Reflections at the bottomside of boundaries get no additional letter, e.g. SS is a reflected S wave at the Earth's surface.
+      Reflections at the bottom side of boundaries get no additional letter, e.g. SS is a reflected S wave at the Earth's surface.
 Refracted rays get capital letters (J - through the inner core), e.g. SKJKS is a S wave traversing the crust/mantle, the outer core as a :term:`P wave`, the inner core as a :term:`S wave`, again the outer core as a P wave and again